dellaeyram/Assignment-Python-PG-16/README.md

 # Assignment-Python-PG-16
 Python Time Tracking Program
 The program asks Nana to input the start date and time in the format [YYYY-MM-DD HH:MM:SS].
 But more efficiently asks Nana to ENTER 'NOW' TO USE THE CURRENT TIME.

-Then asks him to enter the stop date and time also in the format: [YYYY-MM-DD HH:MM:SS]
+Then asks him to Enter stop date and time also in the format [YYYY-MM-DD HH:MM:SS]

-The program calculates the hours he spent on a task by finding the diference between the dates(End Date-Start Date) measured in days and the time measured in seconds.

-And then multiplies it with the expected rates.
+The program calculates the hours he spent on a task multiplies it with the expected rates

 It then gives Nana the amount of money he made tackling the task.